Thirumal-Palwai/violet/edk2/CryptoPkg/Library/OpensslLib/openssl/krb5/doc/admin/conf_files/krb5_conf.rst

 directory must exist and be readable.
 Including a directory includes all files within the directory whose names consist solely of alphanumeric characters, dashes, or underscores.
-Starting in release 1.15, files with names ending in ".conf" are also included.
+Starting in release 1.15, files with names ending in ".conf" are also included, unless the name begins with ".".
 Included profile files are syntactically independent of their parents, so each included file must begin with a section header.
+Starting in release 1.17, files are read in alphanumeric order; in previous releases, they may be read in any order.

 The krb5.conf file can specify that configuration should be obtained from a loadable module, rather than the file itself, using the